South City Mall: Incidents

-Accident
+Ladder collapse

-In 2014, one person was killed and three others were critically injured in an accident.
+In 2014, one person died and three were critically injured when a ladder they were using collapsed.

-Fire at the mall
+Fire

 On 4 December 2016 which was a Sunday morning at 9:15 am fire broke out at South City Mall Food Court.
 People noticed black smoke engulfing the food court.
 Security guards immediately severed electric connections and alerted people watching the movie show in the multiplex.
 The movie which was running in the Inox Movie Theatre was stopped and viewers and visitors were taken out safely from South City Mall.
 No people were injured.15 fire tenders rushed to spot and controlled the fire.
 Fire minister Sovon Chatterjee visited the spot.
 Following this incident the South City Mall management decided to shut down the mall for four months starting from 1 February 2017.
 During this temporary closure the mall is rumored to undergo some major makeovers to make it safer and more environment friendly.

 Renovation

-While some major makeovers were planned to increase safety after the fire breakout, the developers also announced an upgradation for the mall which started from 1 February 2017.
-It involved a complete renovation of the mall with most of the shops either being removed or shifted from their initial slot, and the entry of many new boutique global brands like Starbucks, Harley-Davidson (only clothing accessories) & many more.
+The developers also announced an upgrade of the mall, which started on February 1, 2017.
+It involved a complete renovation with most shops being removed or shifted from their initial slot, and the entry of many boutique global brands like Starbucks and Harley-Davidson (only clothing accessories).

-A new floor is being constructed which is planning to accommodate the food court, which will be shifted from the 3rd floor, for making space for new shops.
+A new floor is being constructed to accommodate the food court, which will be shifted from the 3rd floor, for making space for new shops.
 Thus, after completion, the mall will house 4 floors.
 Although the mall has been partially opened on 22 December 2017, construction work completed on 2018.